Syedaaneesa/whitestrips-shop/README.md

 # WhiteStrips-Shop

 ## Project Overview
-**WhiteStrips-Shop** is a fully functional WordPress e-commerce website designed to sell teeth whitening products.
-This project demonstrates my skills in WordPress development, theme customization, and building a user-friendly online store.
-The website is responsive, visually appealing, and optimized for smooth navigation and a seamless shopping experience.
+WhiteStrips-Shop is a fully functional WordPress e-commerce website built for selling teeth-whitening products.
+This project highlights my expertise in WordPress development, theme customization, and creating a user-friendly online store.
+The site is responsive, visually appealing, and optimized for smooth navigation and a seamless shopping experience.

 ## Features
 - Custom WordPress theme development